Saurinpatel20/Spotify-Node-Wrapper/README.md

 Retrieves a list of the user's top tracks or artists.

 ### getUserProfile
-Retrie

-ves the profile information of a specific user.
+Retrieves the profile information of a specific user.

 ### followPlaylist
 Follows a specific playlist.